Mrhacklx/CameraHack/README.md

  - Live target image.
  - Easy to use
  - Gives anonymity
- - It gives you Responsive Website.
+ - It gives you Responsive Website. oo
  - Three Templates
  - Get IP, Location, Device type and Browser
  - Dual Tunneling (Ngrok and Cloudflare)